Returning to Work After Illness or Injury

-- Employee Responsibilities: If released to modified/transitional duty, the employee must accept the transitional assignment offered.
+- Employee Responsibilities: If released to modified/transitional duty for a non-work-related illness or injury, the employee must work with their manager and HR Professional to determine if a transitional assignment is available.
+If released to modified/transitional duty for a work-related illness or injury, the employee must work with their manager, HR Professional and Return-to-Work Coordinator and accept the transitional assignment offered.
 Failure to follow the recommended course of treatment or to accept assignments may jeopardize the employee’s benefits.

 - Department Responsibilities: When requested to provide modified/transitional duty, managers must actively assess the workplace for appropriate tasks and duties to encourage the employee’s return to work.

-- Return-to-Work Coordinator Responsibilities: In consultation with the employee’s supervisor, VCU’s Return-to-Work Coordinator (VSDP/WC Coordinator) will review the restrictions set forth by the attending physician and will determine whether the university can provide transitional duty for the employee.
+- Return-to-Work Coordinator Responsibilities: In consultation with the employee’s manager, VCU’s Return-to-Work Coordinator (Short Term Disability [STD]/WC Coordinator) will review the restrictions set forth by the certifying healthcare provider and will determine whether the university can provide transitional duty for the employee.

-As a part of this determination, transitional duty must meet VCU’s staffing needs and must accommodate the employee's medical restrictions while taking into consideration the welfare and safety of the employee and co-workers.
+As a part of this determination, transitional duty must meet VCU’s business and operational needs and must accommodate the employee's medical restrictions while taking into consideration the welfare and safety of the employee and co-workers.